Qualitative Fit Testing

 - Label the odor test solution and test blank jars 1 and 2.
 If the labels are put on the lids, they can be periodically switched to avoid test subjects recognition of the odor test jar.

 - Conduct the screening test in a room separate from the room used for actual testing.
-The two rooms should be well ventilated, but may not be connected to the same recirculating ventilation system.
+The two rooms should be well ventilated and may not be connected to the same recirculating ventilation system.

-- If the test subject correctly identifies the jar containing the odor test solution, he may proceed to respirator selection and fit testing.
+- If the test subject correctly identifies the jar containing the odor test solution, he/she may proceed to respirator selection and fit testing.

-- Take a 24-inch round piece of circular cardboard and cut a 2-inch slit in the center.
+- Take a 24-inch round piece of circular cardboard and cut a two-inch slit in the center.

 - Slide the hook of a wire coat hanger through the slit.